What is an Alternative Investment?

 2. Hard to determine the underlying value

-Alternative investments are inherently complicated when it comes to valuation.
-The valuation of an alternative investment requires specific knowledge, while some exotic investments such as fine art may show unpredictable demand patterns.
+Alternative investments are often inherently complicated when it comes to valuation.
+The valuation of an alternative investment may require specific knowledge, and some exotic investments, such as fine art, may show unpredictable demand patterns.
 In addition, they may be unique in their nature, which also complicates the valuation.

 3. Relatively low liquidity

 Generally, alternative investments possess relatively low liquidity, especially compared to traditional investments.
 The low liquidity can be explained by the absence of centralized markets and the low demand for some of the assets relative to traditional investments (think about works of contemporary art).
 In addition, some of the investments come with restrictions regarding exiting from the investment.

 Alternative investments are frequently associated with high purchasing costs.
 Some alternative investments such as hedge funds require a minimum investment amount, as well as a fee.